Giant Rabi splitting in metallic cluster-cavity system: Formalism

-\emph{Formalism.} The interaction of the electromagnetic field with material objects is described by dipole matrix elements of the transitions $d_{\alpha j}$.
-The account of many electron processes results in renormalization of dipole matrix elements which become frequency-dependent and are denoted as $D_{\alpha j}(\omega)$ in our further discussion.
+The interaction of the electromagnetic field with material objects is described by dipole matrix elements of the transitions $d_{\alpha j}$.
+The account of many electron processes results in renormalization of the dipole matrix elements which become frequency-dependent.
+They are denoted as $D^{(0)}_{\alpha j}(\omega)$ in our further discussion.
+Account of processes with photons in microcavity leads to further renormalization, $D_{\alpha j}(\omega)$.

-In diagrammatic representation, the equation for $D_{\alpha j}(\omega)$ for the system we consider is shown at Fig.\ref{FeynmannDiagramme1}, and graphical representations of renormalized and bare dipole matrix elements of photoabsorbtion $D_{\alpha j}(\omega)$ and $d_{\alpha j}$ on Fig.\ref{FeynmannDiagramme2}.
-At the right hand side of Fig.\ref{FeynmannDiagramme1} the first diagram corresponds to the direct photoabsorbtion, the second two diagrams accounts for the influence of dynamical polarizability in random phase approximation with exchange (RPAE) and give rise to giant plasmon resonance, and the last one accounts for the multiple re-emissions and re-absorptions of the cavity photon.
-The straight lines with arrows correspond to the electrons in the cluster at vacant and filled orbitals $j,\alpha$, the wave lines to the Coulomb interaction, the dotted lines - to the cavity photons of frequency $\omega_0$.
+Figure~\ref{FeynmannDiagramme1} illustrates the diagrammatic representation of the equation for $D_{\alpha j}(\omega)$ in the system we consider, and graphical representations of renormalized and bare dipole matrix elements of photoabsorbtion $D_{\alpha j}(\omega)$ and $d_{\alpha j}$ are presented in Fig.~\ref{FeynmannDiagramme2}.
+On the right hand side of Fig.~\ref{FeynmannDiagramme1} the first diagram corresponds to the direct photoabsorbtion, the second two diagrams account for the influence of dynamical polarizability in the random phase approximation with exchange (RPAE) and give rise to giant plasmon resonance, and the last one accounts for the multiple re-emissions and re-absorptions of the cavity photon.
+In figures the straight lines with arrows correspond to the electrons in the cluster at vacant and filled orbitals $j,\alpha$, the wave lines --- to the Coulomb interaction, the dotted lines --- to the cavity photons of frequency $\omega_0$.